awsdocs/amazon-redshift-developer-guide/doc_source/t_Analyzing_tables.md

 listtime       | timestamp with...  | none     | f       | 0
 ```

-If this table is loaded every day with a large number of new records, the LISTID column, which is frequently used in queries as a join key, needs to be analyzed regularly\.
+If this table is loaded every day with a large number of new records, the LISTID column, which is frequently used in queries as a join key, must be analyzed regularly\.
 If TOTALPRICE and LISTTIME are the frequently used constraints in queries, you can analyze those columns and the distribution key on every weekday\.

 ```
 analyze listing(listid, totalprice, listtime);